Interpolative Fusions I: Pseudo-topological base

-does not have a pseudo-closure in $\mathbb{Z}^2$.
-This presents some technical difficulties so we do not include it here.
-As every $(\mathbb{Z};0,+,-,\elesub_p)$-definable subset of $\mathbb{Z}$ is $(\mathbb{Z};0,+,-)$-definable~\cite{AldE}, we must pass to an elementary extension to obtain a unary set without a pseudo-closure. \end{rem}
+\begin{rem} One can apply the ``quasi-coset'' decompositions given in \cite[Theorem 4.10]{Conant} to show that $ \{ (k,l) \in \mathbb{Z}^2 : k \elesub_p l \} $ does not have a pseudo-closure in $\mathbb{Z}^2$.
+This presents some technical difficulties, so we do not include it here.
+As every $(\mathbb{Z};+,\elesub_p)$-definable subset of $\mathbb{Z}$ is $(\mathbb{Z};+)$-definable~\cite{AldE}, we must pass to an elementary extension to obtain a unary set without a pseudo-closure. \end{rem}

-The following two issues deserve further investigation.
-First, when the class of approximately interpolative $T_\cup$-models is elementary, we could call the theory of this class the approximate interpolative fusion.
-Can we say anything interesting about the model theory of the approximate interpolative fusion in cases when not all the $T_i$ are approximable over $T_\cap$?
-Second, Theorem~\ref{thm:approxinterp} tells us that defining pseudo-denseness is the key sufficient property for existence of the approximate interpolative fusion.
-We believe the converse may also be true when $T_\cap$ defines dimension, but we currently do not have a proof.